-- Outstanding residential mortgage debt in U.S. is \$12 trillion - \$8.0tr (66.6%) is agency mortgage-backed securities market: Fannie Mae (\$3.4tr), Freddie Mac (\$2.1tr), and Ginnie Mae (\$2.7tr). - \$3.2tr (26.7%) is unsecuritized first liens on bank balance sheets, credit unions, and other non-depository institutions - \$0.4tr (3.2%) is private-label MBS; including subprime, Alt-A, and jumbo - - \$0.4tr (3.4%) is second liens - Ginnie Mae securitizes non-conventional (FHA/VA) mortgages. - FHA/VA mortgages themselves are already governmentguaranteed (ultimate payment of principal and interest) - Ginnie Mae MBS enjoys additional government guarantee of timely payment of principal and interest - Fannie and Freddie, the GSEs, securitize conventional, conforming mortgage loans - Mortgage principal below the conforming loan limit, \$647,200 (\$970,800 in high-cost areas) in 2022 - Generally modest risk, as judged by combination of loanto-value ratio (LTV), debt-to-income ratio (DTI), and credit score (FICO) - But credit risk accumulated in 1990s and 2000s (Acharya, Richardson, Van Nieuwerburgh, and White 2011)
+- Outstanding residential mortgage debt in U.S. is \$13.1 trillion - \$9.1tr (69.5%) is agency mortgage-backed securities market: Fannie Mae (\$3.6tr), Freddie Mac (\$3.0tr), and Ginnie Mae (\$2.4tr). - \$3.9tr (29.8%) is unsecuritized first liens on bank balance sheets (\$2.6 tr), credit unions, and other non-depository institutions - \$0.4tr (3.0%) is private-label MBS; including subprime, Alt-A, and jumbo - - \$0.5tr (3.8%) is second liens - Ginnie Mae securitizes non-conventional (FHA/VA) mortgages. - FHA/VA mortgages themselves are already governmentguaranteed (ultimate payment of principal and interest) - Ginnie Mae MBS enjoys additional government guarantee of timely payment of principal and interest - Fannie and Freddie, the GSEs, securitize conventional, conforming mortgage loans - Mortgage principal below the conforming loan limit, \$766,550 (\$1,149,825 in high-cost areas) in 2024 - Generally modest risk, as judged by combination of loanto-value ratio (LTV), debt-to-income ratio (DTI), and credit score (FICO) - But credit risk accumulated in 1990s and 2000s (Acharya, Richardson, Van Nieuwerburgh, and White 2011)

 - After a period of very tight mortgage underwriting standards at the GSEs coming out of the GFC, the "credit box" is expanding again, due to, e.g., a new 3% down-payment program introduced in August 2018. - GSEs charge mortgage lenders a guarantee fee ("g-fee") to insure the default risk.
-Historically around 20bps, after GFC about 55bps. - Agency MBS is second largest fixed income market in the world - \$6.8 trillion To Be Announced (TBA) market is very liquid - Makes up 23% of Barclay's U.S. Aggregate Bond Index, a key benchmark for fixed income portfolio allocations - Daily trading volume of \$320bn in 2010, compared to \$500bn in Treasuries, \$16bn in corporate bonds, \$13bn in municipal bonds - Liquidity achieved by specifying only few loan pool characteristics (agency, maturity, interest rate); makes one pool fungible for another; cheapest-to-deliver pricing - Forward market, allows lenders to hedge warehousing risk - See Vickery and Wright (2013) for institutional details - Originations refers to the flow of new mortgage credit.
+Historically around 20bps, after GFC about 50-60bps. - Agency MBS is second largest fixed income market in the world - \$7 trillion To Be Announced (TBA) market is very liquid - Makes up 26% of Barclay's U.S. Aggregate Bond Index, a key benchmark for fixed income portfolio allocations - Daily trading volume of \$200bn, compared to \$500bn in Treasuries, \$16bn in corporate bonds, \$13bn in municipal bonds - Liquidity achieved by specifying only few loan pool characteristics (agency, maturity, interest rate); makes one pool fungible for another; cheapest-to-deliver pricing - Forward market, allows lenders to hedge warehousing risk - See Vickery and Wright (2013) for institutional details - Originations refers to the flow of new mortgage credit.
 About \$2 trillion in new mortgages originated in U.S. each year.
-Both 2020 and 2021 were record years with \$4 trillion in originations. - Banks originate various types of mortgage loans: conforming loans, FHA/VA loans, and private loans that they hold on balance sheet, sell to the GSEs, or sell to a private-label securitizer.
+Both 2020 and 2021 were record years with more than \$4 trillion in originations. - Banks originate various types of mortgage loans: conforming loans, FHA/VA loans, and private loans that they hold on balance sheet, sell to the GSEs, or sell to a private-label securitizer.